shrinerb/shrine-crop-example/README.md

 ## How it works

-When the user selects an image, it gets uploaded asynchronously to temporary storage via Shrine's [upload enpdoint].
+When the user selects an image, it gets uploaded asynchronously to temporary storage via Shrine's [upload endpoint].

 Then the user is presented with a cropping UI powered by Cropper.js.
 Whenever the cropping points are moved, the cached file metadata in the hidden attachment